-For user data defined through the xxx_SDO_NETWORK_USER_DATA views, the default user data I/O implementation (LODUSETDATAIOSDO) is used to access the user data during network analysis.
-However, some user data is not included in the node or link table, and thus cannot be registered through xxx SDO NETWORK USER DATA views.
+For user data defined through the xxx_SDO_NETWORK_USER_DATA views, the default user data I/O implementation (LODUserDataIOSDO) is used to access the user data during network analysis.
+However, some user data is not included in the node or link table, and thus cannot be registered through xxx_SDO_NETWORK_USER_DATA views.

-Feature Modeling

-You can model objects of interest on the network as features.

-Feature Modeling Using Network Feature Editing (NFE)

-Network feature editing (NFE) lets you create and manage an NFE model.
-An NFE model extends the feature modeling capabilities by enabling you to visualize and manipulate features using Java Swing components and a PL/SQL API.
+- Feature Modeling You can model objects of interest on the network as features. - Feature Modeling Using Network Feature Editing (NFE) Network feature editing (NFE) lets you create and manage an NFE model.
+An NFE model extends the feature modeling capabilities by enabling you to visualize and manipulate features using Java Swing components and a PL/SQL API. - Network Constraints Network constraints are restrictions defined on network analysis computations.

-Network Constraints

-Network constraints are restrictions defined on network analysis computations.

-- Network Analysis Using Load on Demand - Network Data Model Graph Tables

-The connectivity information for a spatial network is stored in two tables: a node table and a link table.
-In addition, path information can be stored in a path table and a path-link table.

-Network Data Model Graph and Network Feature Editing (NFE) Model Metadata Views
+- Network Analysis Using Load on Demand - Network Data Model Graph Tables The connectivity information for a spatial network is stored in two tables: a node table and a light table has defined as the stored in two tables. - table and a link table.
+In addition, path information can be stored in a path table and a path-link table. - Network Data Model Graph and Network Feature Editing (NFE) Model Metadata Views

-Two sets of network metadata views can be created for each schema (user): xxx_SDO_NETWORK_xxxxxx and xxx_SDO_NFE_MODEL_xxxxxx, where the initial xxx can be USER or ALL.
+Two sets of network metadata views can be created for each schema (user): xxx_SDO_NETWORK_xxxxx and xxx_SDO_NFE_MODEL_xxxxx, where the initial xxx can be USER or ALL.
 These views are created, as needed, by Spatial and Graph

-Network Data Model Graph Application Programming Interface The Oracle Spatial and Graph Network Data Model Graph feature includes two client application programming interfaces (APIs): a PL/SQL interface provided by the SDO NET package and a Java interface.

-Cross-Schema Network Access

-If database users other than the network owner need to read a network into memory, you need to do one of the following options.
+- Network Data Model Graph Application Programming Interface The Oracle Spatial and Graph Network Data Model Graph feature includes two client application programming interfaces (APIs): a PL/SQL interface provided by the SDO NET package and a Java interface. - Cross-Schema Network Access If database users other than the network owner need to read a network into memory, you need to do one of the following options. - Network Examples This topic presents several Network Data Model Graph examples. - Network Data Model Graph Tutorial and Other Resources Network Data Model Graph learning resources are available. - README File for Spatial and Graph and Related Features

-Network Examples

-This topic presents several Network Data Model Graph examples.

-- Network Data Model Graph Tutorial and Other Resources Network Data Model Graph learning resources are available. - README File for Spatial and Graph and Related Features